Absorption: $A = 8.686\,t/\delta$ (dB)

 $SE = A + R$ (B ≈ 0 when A > 15 dB)

-Select material, thickness and frequency to instantly calculate skin depth, absorption loss, reflection loss and total SE (dB).
-Compare materials with the full frequency-spectrum chart.
+Select material, thickness and frequency to instantly compute skin depth, absorption loss, reflection loss and total shielding effectiveness in dB, and compare materials on the full frequency-spectrum chart.

 The foundation of shielding is the skin depth (δ).
 It defines the distance over which the electric field of an electromagnetic wave decays to about 37% (1/e) of its surface value inside a conductive material.
 It depends on the material's resistivity (ρ) and magnetic permeability (μ), and the angular frequency (ω) of the wave.